Lyam0udi/GitGitHubLearning/README.md

 ## Introduction

-Welcome to the "Git and GitHub Learning Journey"!
+Welcome to the **"Git and GitHub Learning Journey"**!
 In this comprehensive course, you will embark on an exciting adventure into the world of Git and GitHub, two essential tools in the realm of version control and collaborative software development.

 ### What is Git?

-**Git** is a distributed version control system that helps developers track changes in their codebase over time.
-It allows you to create snapshots of your project, making it easy to collaborate with others, manage different versions, and seamlessly handle code changes.
+**Git** is a distributed version control system that helps developers **track changes** in their codebase over time.
+It allows you to **create snapshots** of your project, making it easy to **collaborate with others**, **manage different versions**, and seamlessly **handle code changes**.
 Git is primarily a command-line tool that runs locally on your computer.

 ### What is GitHub?